 Open-Cell vs. Closed-Cell Insulation

 Spray foam insulation can be classified into open-cell and closed-cell, of which the latter is the best for allergy-sufferers.
 The main difference between the two is the density: closed-cell insulation is much denser and stiff.
-Closed-cell spray foam also works as structural reinforcement and barrier to marauding pests and moisture.
+Closed-cell spray foam also works as structural reinforcement and barrier to marauding animals and moisture.
 Open-cell spray foam in soft and spongy, can absorb water, and can collect allergens, but serves as an excellent sound barrier.

 Why is Spray Foam Attic Insulation Better for Those Who Suffer Allergies?

 Both open-cell and closed-cell insulation are mold retardant.
 However, only closed-cell spray foam works as a vapor barrier as well as insulation.
-Preventing moisture from entering your attic lowers the risk of mold growth, rotting, and pest infestation — all of which can significantly contribute to allergy problems.
+Preventing moisture from entering your attic lowers the risk of mold growth, rotting, and animal infestation — all of which can significantly contribute to allergy problems.

 Keeps Allergens Out